 Sophie Gerrard specialises in contemporary documentary stories with environmental and social themes.
-She began her career in environmental sciences before studying photography at Edinburgh College of Art followed by an MA in Photojournalism and Documentary Photography at London College of Communication.
+She began her career in environmental sciences before studying photography at Edinburgh College of Art, followed by an MA in Photojournalism and Documentary Photography at London College of Communication.

 Solo and group exhibitions include OFF festival Bratislava; The Scottish National Portrait Gallery; Brighton Photoworks Biennial; Impressions Gallery, Bradford; Street Level Gallery; Scotland House, Brussels; Flowers East Gallery and the Photographers’ Gallery.

-In 2012 Gerrard co-founded Document Scotland, a collective of internationally acclaimed photographers dedicated to chronicling the social, cultural and economic life in Scotland.
+In 2012 Gerrard co-founded Document Scotland, a collective of internationally acclaimed photographers dedicated to chronicling social, cultural and economic life in Scotland.

 Gerrard is a lecturer in photography at Edinburgh Napier University, a senior lecturer at Falmouth University MA Photography online and a member of the board of trustees for Impressions Gallery in Bradford.